pbgl/pbgl-cnvseq/README.md

-New Documentation by PBGL
+Documentation by PBGL
 =========================

+This repository was forked from <a href="https://github.com/Bioconductor/copy-number-analysis">Bioconductor's copy-number-analysis</a> and edited accordingly to meet PBGL's needs by adding Jupyter Notebook functionalities.
+Its original documentation can be found in the section "Original Documentation from Bioconductor" below.

 Newer documentation on running the CNV-seq Jupyter Notebook can be found clicking on the hyperlink below:

 * <a href="https://copy-number-analysis.readthedocs.io/en/latest/">Read-the-Docs of PBGL's CNV-seq Analysis</a>

-Older Documentation by Bioconductor
+Original Documentation from Bioconductor
 =================================

 Copy Number Analysis